regime12/css-exercises/margin-and-padding/01-margin-and-padding-1/README.md

 ### Self-check
 Use this section to check your work.
 On _these_ projects, your goal isn't to attain 100% pixel perfection, but to use the tools you've learned to get relatively close to the desired output.

-- Div One and Div Three have 32px between their text and border.
+- Div One and Div Three have 32px between their text and border.#padding of 32 px

-- Div One has 12px between it and any other element on the page.
+- Div One has 12px between it and any other element on the page.#margin of 12px
-- There is a 48px gap between Div Two and Div Three.
+- There is a 48px gap between Div Two and Div Three.#48px margin bottom
-- Div Three is aligned to the right.
+- Div Three is aligned to the right.#margin 0 0 0 auto
 - Div Three's alignment is achieved using `margin` (and not float, flexbox, etc.).